marxin/texi2rst-generated/sphinx/gfortran/interoperability-with-c.rst

 The intrinsic procedures are described in :ref:`intrinsic-procedures`.

+.. index:: C pointers, pointers, C

 .. _working-with-c-pointers:

-.. index:: C pointers

-.. index:: pointers, C

 Working with C Pointers
 ^^^^^^^^^^^^^^^^^^^^^^^